View Steven Taylor's Notice on Kansas.com and share memories

 Taylor, Steven "Pops" Douglas age 64, passed away at his home on Saturday, March 16, 2019.
-Steve is survived by his two daughters, Stephanie (Shawn) Mead and Elizabeth Taylor; and only son, Zacharia (Nykki) Taylor; eight grandchildren, Aaron, Katiln, Madison, Saige, Collin, Lyvi, Payton and Macie Mae.
+Steve is survived by his two daughters, Stefanie (Shawn) Mead and Elizabeth Taylor; and only son, Zacharia (Nykki) Taylor; eight grandchildren, Aaron, Katlin, Madison, Saige, Collin, Lyvi, Payton and Macie Mae.
 He was preceded in death by Gloria Taylor.
 Steve was a loving father and grandfather.
 He was always willing to help anyone who needed it, even if that meant he had to do without.
 If love alone could have saved him, he would have lived forever, but he will now live forever in our hearts.
-A service will be held at 12:00 pm, Saturday, March 23, 2019 at the Wulf-Ast Mortuary Chapel, 911 Biermann, Garden Plain, KS.
-Following the service at 2:00 pm there will be a Celebration of Life reception at 343 N. Wabash in Wichita, KS.
+There will be a Celebration of Life service at 2pm, Saturday, March 23, 2019 at Lake Afton (Shelter #1).

 |